Spain Digital Nomad Visa Guide (2024)

 Wherever you go to live, you’ll need a strong internet connection.

-We doubt you’ll have to buy some more expensive packages because the ordinary ones are more than capable to provide you with a great internet connection and speed.
+However, we doubt you’ll have to buy the more expensive packages because the ordinary ones are more than capable of providing a great internet connection and speed.

-The median download speed of fixed broadband internet in Spain is 168.63 Mbps, while the median upload speed is 114.09 Mbps.
+The median download speed of fixed broadband internet in Spain is 207.9 Mbps while the median upload speed is 148.60 Mbps.

 Do digital nomads pay tax in Spain?

-People in Spain usually pay their taxes between the 6th of April and 30 June, but the dates can change depending on the government order.
+People in Spain usually pay their taxes between April 6 and June 30, but the dates can change depending on the government order.

 Digital nomads are subjected to the Startup Act, which states that digital nomads can apply for a Non-Resident Income tax regime after 6 months of living in Spain.
-They pay their taxes in the flat amount of 24% of their income, as long as they earn no more than €600,000 (~$643,707).
+This is the so-called Beckham Law, allowing digital nomads to pay less in taxes than they normally would, for salaries on the higher end (above €600,000 (~$664,920) per year).

 Documents required for paying taxes in Spain

-Therefore, to pay taxes in Spain as a resident, you only need your personal ID and the so-called Tax Form 100
+To pay taxes in Spain as a resident, you need your personal ID and the so-called Tax Form 100.

-You can pay taxes in your local tax office or you can do it online on a Spanish tax agency website
+You can pay taxes in your local tax office or you can do it online on the Spanish Tax Agency website

 What are the benefits of being a digital nomad in Spain?

-By looking at the following benefits of being a digital nomad in Spain, we understand why Hemingway said that Spain was the country he loved more than any other except his own.
+By looking at everything Spain has to offer, we understand why Hemingway said that Spain was the country he loved more than any other except his own.

 Here are the main advantages of choosing Spain as your new temporary home and office.